14 Best Things to do in Stone Town, Zanzibar

 The easiest way to get here is as part of an organized tour.
 Especially from Stone Town, there are many options for half-day tours to Jozani Forest.
 If you’re adventurous enough, you can also rent a car or come here by dala dala, the public minibusses of Zanzibar.

-For more information about the national park such as opening times, entrance price and other things to see, check out my detailed guide to visiting Jozani Forest.
+For more information about the national park, such as opening times, entrance prices, and other things to see, check out my detailed guide to visiting Jozani Forest.

 Last Words …